iota-pi/crossangles/README.md

 ## Ideas to implement

   * Favicon
-  * Better visual feedback for timetable clashes
+  * Feedback for last data update
-  * Custom class/commitment support
+  * Analytics?
   * Fullscreen timetable view?
-  * Day of week preferences?
-(I'm thinking they can probably just do that manually by rearranging their timetable)
-  * Analytics?

 To view ideas for the project generated at our first planning meeting or add other ideas, see `ideas.txt`